efigart/efigart.github.io/essays/final-project-idea.md

 ## Approach

 To preface, this application would be on a voulantary bases.
 I don't think it would be realistic to expect eveyrone who parks in Zone-20 to particpate.
-Also, in order for this to work, there would have to be some sort of numbering system for the stalls.
+Also, in order for this to work, there would have to be some sort of numbering / identification system for the stalls.
+Furthermore, this application would only be useful 3 days out of the week.

 Although non-students also utilize the lot, the main purpose of this app is to assist students.
 So this application can only be accessed with an account created with a UH email.